benorama/grails-fbootstrapp/README.md

-Grails plugin: Twitter Bootstrap CSS framework resource files
+Grails plugin: FBootstrapp CSS framework resource files
 ===============================================

-Provides Twitter Bootstrap CSS framework resource files.
+Provides FBootstrapp CSS framework resource files.

-Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
-It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.
+Fbootstrapp is a toolkit designed to kickstart development of facebook iframe apps in both relevant sizes.
+It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more, styled in the typical facebook look and feel.

+Fbootstrap is based on Twitter's excellent Bootstrap, as the name might indicate.

-To get started -- checkout http://twitter.github.com/bootstrap!
+To get started -- checkout http://ckrack.github.com/fbootstrapp/

+This plugin is fork of https://github.com/groovydev/twitter-bootstrap-grails-plugin

 Including the resources
 ------------------------